stoodx/obfuscation/ReadMe.txt

 3. Usage of obfuscation in MS VC++ project

-For example use the MSVC project - Test
+For example see the MSVC project: Test

 ///////////////////////////////////////////